 On March 7, 2012, the Company announced that, in working with Creditors' Committee and the Pension Benefit Guarantee Corporation ("PBGC"), it developed a solution that would allow the Company to pursue a freeze of its defined benefit pension plans for non-pilot employees instead of seeking termination.
-The Company and the PBGC have since reached an agreement on freezing three of the airline's four defined benefit plans.
-The agreement was filed with the Bankruptcy Court on May 4, 2012.
+On September 14, 2012, the Company sent formal legal notice to all defined benefit plan participants and beneficiaries announcing that it was in fact freezing each of the defined benefit pension plans effective November 1, 2012.
+For eligible non-pilot employees, a replacement benefit will begin under the \$uper \$aver 401(k) Plan starting November 1, 2012, with the Company matching employee contributions up to 5.5 percent of eligible earnings.